PoorHttp/PoorWSGI/doc/about.rst

 About PoorWSGI
 ==============
-PoorWSGI for Python is light WGI connector with uri routing between WSGI server and your application.
-It have request object like in mod_python, which is post to all uri or http state handlers.
-The simplest way to run and test with wsgiref.simple_server it looks like that:
+PoorWSGI for Python is a lightweight WSGI connector with URI routing between the WSGI server and your application.
+It has a request object similar to mod_python, which is passed to all URI or HTTP state handlers.
+The simplest way to run and test it with wsgiref.simple_server looks like this:

 .. code:: python